 Frequently asked questions

-Which CRM platforms does Gibson integrate with?
+Which CRMs does Gibson integrate with?

 What data actually flows from call tracking into the CRM?